mrsauravsahu/monotools/readme.md

 ### semver-yeasy

-This is a tool to help version deployables in a monorepo.

-Internally, it uses gitversion to help ease the setup of gitflow in your projects and generate prefixed tags.
+Tool to version deployables in a monorepo.
+Uses gitversion internally to help ease the setup of gitflow in your projects and generate prefixed tags.

 [📌 changelog](./apps/semver-yeasy/changelog.md)